moraes/tipfy/docs/source/api/tipfy.ext.debugger.rst

 tipfy.ext.debugger
 ==================
-This module provides an userful debugger to be used in development.
+This module provides a userful debugger to be used in development.

 .. module:: tipfy.ext.debugger